Easy French Onion Soup

-What kind of onions for french onion soup?
+Which onions are best for french onion soup?

-If you would like to caramelize the onions instead, you can use all the same ingredients but cook the onions on medium-low for about 40-50 minutes, stirring occasionally, until onions are a dark caramel color.
-Check out this guide on How to Caramelize Onions for more tips.
+If you would still like to caramelize the onions the traditional way, you can use all the same ingredients in the recipe (minus the sugar) but cook the onions on medium-low for about 40-50 minutes, stirring occasionally, until onions are a dark caramel color.
+For more tips on this, check out this guide: How to Caramelize Onions.